gemfarmer/github_webhook/blog_posts/2017-01-04-tracking-the-us-governments-progress-on-moving-https.md

----
-title: "Tracking the U.S. government's progress on moving to HTTPS"
-date: 2017-01-04
-authors:
-- eric
-tags:
-- https
-- security
-- pulse.cio.gov
-excerpt: "The White House HTTPS policy generated significant HTTPS adoption in the U.S. government.
-HTTPS is now used for most web requests to executive branch .gov websites, and the government now outpaces the private sector on HTTPS."
-image: /assets/blog/https-progress/white-house-https.png
-hero: false
----

 Recognizing this, in June 2015, the White House released [M-15-13](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2015/m-15-13.pdf), a "Policy to Require Secure Connections across Federal Websites and Web Services".
 This policy requires all federal web servers to [support and enforce HTTPS connections over the public internet](https://https.cio.gov/#guidelines).

 This policy also requires the use of [HTTP Strict Transport Security](https://https.cio.gov/hsts/) (HSTS), which gives permission to web browsers and other clients to enforce HTTPS directly, and disables the ability for users to click through certificate warnings.